jchancellor-ms/openai-end-to-end-baseline/README.md

     The following code will create a folder named 'dist' with a Dockerfile and all the required flow files.

-TODO (P1 Jon): Stopped here.
+TODO (P1 Jen ): Stopped here.
 THere are two likely TODOs in the acr.bicep file to help make the following work.

 1. Build and push the container image.